 - Improve the understanding of both German and U.S. points of view

-All J.D. and L.L.M. students are eligible, but the timing and need for relevant background make it particularly appropriate for 2Ls.
+All J.D. and LL.M. students are eligible, but the timing and need for relevant background make it particularly appropriate for 2Ls.
 The program is limited to a maximum of ten students plus two alternates.
 No knowledge of German is required.
 Students are selected based on:

 - Overall GPA

-- Preparation and grades in relevant law school courses such as international and comparative law
+- Performance in relevant law school courses

 - Undergraduate and graduate education